Cyndi Lauper: 2016–2019: Detour

+The musical debuted at the La Jolla playhouse on October 28, 2025.
+It closed December 14, 2025.

-Lauper guest starred playing a lawyer in an episode of the reboot of the action drama television series Magnum P.I..
-The episode, titled "Sudden Death", aired on October 22, 2018.
+Lauper guest-starred playing a lawyer in an episode of the reboot of the action drama television series Magnum P.I..
+The episode, titled "Sudden Death," aired on October 22, 2018.

 On November 15, 2018, it was announced that Lauper would receive the Icon Award at the Billboards 13th annual Women in Music Event on December 6 in New York City.
 According to Jason Lipshutz, Billboards editorial director, "The entire world recognizes the power of Cyndi Lauper's pop music, and just as crucially, she has used her undeniable talent to soar beyond music, create positive change in modern society and become a true icon".

 The song "Together" was featured in the Canadian animated film Racetime released in January 2019.
 Originally written and performed in French by Canadian singer and musician Dumas, Lauper performed the English translation in the English version of the film originally titled La Course des tuques.

 On June 26, 2019, Lauper performed at the opening ceremony of Stonewall 50 – WorldPride NYC 2019.
 Backed by the Hollywood Bowl Orchestra, conducted by Thomas Wilkins, Lauper played two concerts on July 12 and 13, 2019 at the Hollywood Bowl.

 On September 6, 2019, the 2-disc compilation album, Japanese Singles Collection – Greatest Hits was released, nine days after its original Japanese release.
 It includes all of Lauper's singles released in Japan from 1983 to 1995 in chronological order.
 The second disc contains 26 music videos.
 Nine of these were available for the first time on DVD.

 In September 2019, it was announced that Lauper would star alongside Jane Lynch in the new Netflix comedy series described as "kind of The Golden Girls for today".
 As of March 2025, there had not been any updates on this project.